 The SMA was enacted in 1971 to provide for the management and protection of shorelines of the state by regulating development in the shoreline area.
 The goal of the SMA is, "to prevent the inherent harm in an uncoordinated and piecemeal development of the state's shorelines" (RCW 90.58.020).
 The SMA requires cities and counties to adopt an SMP to regulate shoreline development and accommodate "all reasonable and appropriate uses" consistent with "protection against adverse effects to the public health, the land and its vegetation and wildlife, and the waters of the state and their aquatic life...and public rights of navigation."
-The City of Pasco did not have its own SMP prior to-the 2015 comprehensive update this update.
+The City of Pasco did not have its own SMP prior to this update.
 The City had adopted by reference and implemented Franklin County's SMP, which had been approved in 1974.
-The SMP has again been updated in 2022 and 2023 as part of a periodic review and update.